 | Filename | n | UTF-16 LE, no null terminator |

-The "reason" field is the most informative: it is a bitmask, and a typical lifecycle for a single file produces a sequence such as FileCreate | DataExtend → DataExtend | Close → BasicInfoChange | Close → FileDelete | Close.
-Reconstructing this sequence is how you tell, after the fact, what really happened to a file.
+The Reason bitmask is the field that earns its keep.
+It is additive, not exclusive: a single record can carry FileCreate | DataExtend | Close together.
+A typical file lifecycle looks like FileCreate | DataExtend → DataExtend | Close → BasicInfoChange | Close → FileDelete | Close.
+Reconstructing that sequence after the fact is how you tell what really happened to a file.
+The reason code post is the field reference for every bit.

-Why it matters for DFIR
+Why it earns its keep in DFIR

 What's next